 - Athletes who require the use of a glucocorticoid by local injection.
 In this instance, athletes are only required to apply for a retroactive TUE if they are subject to doping control in-competition and they subsequently return an Adverse Analytical Finding (AAF) for the presence of that glucocorticoid.
 Please refer to our Glucocorticoid TUE Policy for more information.

 Retroactive TUE Procedure

-Athletes who are not defined to be within the National TUE Pool for their sport do not need to be in possession of a valid TUE prior to commencing treatment with a prohibited substance or method.
+Athletes who are not defined to be within the National TUE Pool for their sport nor are defined to be international level do not need to be in possession of a valid TUE prior to commencing treatment with a prohibited substance or method.
 However, such athletes should check with their prescribing doctor prior to starting treatment that:

 - the need to use the prohibited substance or method is necessary to treat the diagnosed medical condition

 - the diagnosis is supported by relevant clinical evidence such as investigations, clinical examinations, and/or test results